11 Halloween Fundraising Ideas That Work

 This is also a fundraising event that can generate a lot of buzz.
 As word of mouth spreads around, you’ll have registrations pouring in.

-To make it even more interesting, you could organize the run/walk at night and have your volunteers come out at certain times and scare the participants.
+To make it even more interesting, organize the run/walk at night and have your volunteers come out at certain times to scare participants.

-For alternatives, you could organize a zombie mud run dividing participants into humans trying to survive in a post-apocalyptic world and zombies looking to feed off them.
+• Organize a zombie mud run and divide participants into humans trying to survive in a post-apocalyptic world and zombies looking to feed off them.

-If you’re a nature lover, an environmental charity – or you just want to completely flip this idea around, organize a Zombie Hike.
-Consider charging a $25-$30 admission fee.
+• If you’re a nature lover or an environmental charity – or you just want to completely flip this idea around – organize a Zombie Hike.
+Consider charging a $25-$30 admission fee and sell tickets online.

 Start an Online Fundraising Campaign